biopet/biopet/docs/general/memory.md

 - **residentFactor**: 1.2
 - **vmemFactor**: 1.4, 2.0 for java jobs

 This are de defaults of biopet but each extension in biopet can set their own defaults.
-As example the *bwa mem* tools use by default 8 threads and corememory of 6.0.
+As example the *bwa mem* tools use by default 8 `threads` and `core_memory` of 6.0.

 ### Config